 Commission members will not receive compensation beyond normal mileage, per diem, and subsistence as provided by law for state boards, committees, and commissions.
 Pursuant to Proviso 117.19 of the FY 2024-25 Appropriations Act, each member of the commission who is not a current member of the General Assembly will receive per diem of \$50 and subsistence of no more than \$50 per day.
-Commission members who are also members of the General Assembly will receive per diem of \$50 per day and subsistence of \$240.07 per day for each commission meeting that the General Assembly is not already in session.
+Commission members who are also members of the General Assembly will receive per diem of \$240.07 per day for each commission meeting that the General Assembly is not already in session.
 Proviso 117.20 of the FY 2024-25 Appropriations Act further sets mileage reimbursement rates equal to the standard business mileage rate as established by the Internal Revenue Service currently of 70 cents per mile.
-The bill requires the commission to meet at least quarterly, which would result in a minimum annual expense related to commission meetings of \$1,200.
 However, as the actual commission meeting schedule, mileage, and subsistence amounts are currently unknown, the annual cost of meetings is undetermined.
 Administrative and operating costs of the commission are also currently unknown and will depend upon the structure determined by the commissioners.
 However, the bill states that the commission is required to be self-sustaining, and that no General Funds may be used or obligated to cover its expenses.
 Therefore, the commission will have an undetermined Other Funds expenditure impact.

 Department of Revenue.
-This bill requires DOR to provide the commission with tax information regarding prospective casino licensees.
-The agency indicates that this will be managed using existing staff and resources.
+The amended bill requires DOR to transmit 97 percent of privilege tax revenues into the General Fund in addition to providing the commission with tax information regarding prospective casino licensees.
+We anticipate that these requirements will be managed using existing staff and resources for the agency.
 Therefore, this bill will have no impact on DOR.